 - Royal Decree 45/1996 held the Autonomous Communities responsible for separately collecting waste batteries.
 Royal Decree 106/2008 transposing Batteries Directive 2006/66/EC made producers responsible for taking back waste batteries and left each Autonomous Community responsible for authorising organisations operating on their territory.
 Decentralisation of authority slowed the implementation of producer compliance organisations and complicates waste flow monitoring.
-Though the legal framework for simplified requirements has been in place since 2012, these have yet to be fully implemented through an amendment to the Batteries Decree. - Producers comply through battery organisation Ecopilas, set up in 2000 by electronics association Asimelec.
-WEEE organisations, notably ERP, have also offered compliance services since 2009. - The organisations' reports suggest that a collection rate of 34% was achieved in 2012 and 35% in 2013. - Until reliable collection data are available from a single authority, trust between industry stakeholders will remain low and will undermine effective industry self-coordination.
+Though the legal framework for simplified requirements has been in place since 2012, these have yet to be fully implemented through an amendment to the Batteries Decree.
+In 2015 a new WEEE Decree extended EEE reporting and take back obligations to 'batteries that the end-user cannot manually remove from WEEE'.
+The (unknown) POM weight of these batteries is reflected in the WEEE collection target calculation. - Producers comply through battery organisation Ecopilas, set up in 2000 by electronics association Asimelec.
+WEEE organisations, notably ERP, have also offered compliance services since 2009. - Unofficial data suggest that the collection rate increased from 34% in 2012 to 39% in 2014.
+After a strong decline of POM between 2010 and 2012, POM increased by 9% in 2014 to 235 g per capita.
+The collection volume has increased by an annual average of about 6% since 2010 to 87 g per capita in 2014.